 Reducing vs. Withdrawing

-Withdrawing partial hours after the add/drop period (provided you do not withdraw from all courses during the semester) does not affect your current term aid or your enrollment hours; however you will receive a grade of "W" for the course(s) withdrawn.
-It could also impact your future eligibility by lowering your completion ratio.
+Tuition and financial aid may be adjusted any time a student reduces hours.
+Withdrawing partial hours after the add/drop period does not affect current term aid or enrollment hours; students will receive a grade of "W" for the withdrawn course(s).
+Receiving grades of "W" can impact future aid eligibility by lowering credit completion ratio.
 See the SAP Policy for more information about completion ratio requirements.

-If your enrollment hours are retroactively reduced such that you do not meet the minimum enrollment for the aid programs received, this may affect both your tuition assessment and your eligibility for financial aid for the term the retroactive reduction to enrollment hours was processed.
+If enrollment hours are retroactively reduced resulting in a student not meeting minimum enrollment for aid programs received, tuition assessment and eligibility for financial aid may be affected.
 This can occur at any point during the term, as well as after the term has ended.

-If you have questions about how changes in your enrollment can affect your current or future financial aid eligibility, contact the OSFA.
+Contact the OSFA with questions about how changes in enrollment can affect current or future financial aid eligibility.

 [ Top ]

 Copyright © 2016 The Board of Trustees of the University of Illinois